 - For the first time in two or three years, I don't have any imminent new releases to put in this space, which isn't to say I have no upcoming releases.

-- Goth of Christmas Past is in its final pre-publication stages, but it's not later in 2018 (I might release it in October).
+- Goth of Christmas Past is in its final pre-publication stages, but it's not out until later in 2018 (I might release it in October).

 - The Lost Mitten (a children's story in the 'classic' style, to be released under the pen name 'J.S.
 Morley') should also be out towards the end of the year.